rladigital/rla-static-site/src/pages/news/the-italian-job.md

 ---
 <strong>NO. NOPE.
 NO CHANCE.
 WON’T WORK.</strong>

-<strong>It can’t work.
+<strong>"It can’t work.
 End of.
-I thought you guys were experts!”<strong>
+I thought you guys were experts!”</strong>

 We’ll get our coats then.
 Our inaugural meeting at HQ, only a few days after our appointment as FCA Group’s Dealer Marketing Agency wasn’t shaping up to be the back-slapping success we had all hoped for.
 Day one.
 Client one.
 A definite cross, not a tick.